Parabolic Set Simulation for Reachability Analysis of Linear Time Invariant Systems with Integral Quadratic Constraint: Introduction

 \paragraph*{Related work} Reachability analysis of LTI systems with ellipsoidal bounded inputs is studied in \cite{chernousko1999,kurzhanski2002ellipsoidal,kurzhanskiy2007ellipsoidal}.
 Such systems can model infinity norm bounded input-output LTI systems.
 The reachable set (which is convex and bounded; see \cite{kurzhanski2002ellipsoidal}) can be overapproximated with time-varying ellipsoidal sets.
-Each ellipsoid is described by its parameters (center and radius) that are solution of an IVP.
+Each ellipsoid is described by its parameters (center and radius) that are solutions to an IVP.
 These parameters produce tight ellipsoids (i.e., ellipsoids touching the reachable set) which are external approximations of the reachable set.
 When multiple ellipsoids with different touching trajectories are considered, their intersection is a strictly smaller overapproximation of the reachable set.
-The accuracy of the overapproximation can be made arbitrarily small by adding more well chosen ellipsoids.
-The exact representation of the reachable set is possible by using a infinite set of ellipsoids.
+The accuracy of the overapproximation can be made arbitrarily small by adding more well-chosen ellipsoids.
+The exact representation of the reachable set is possible by using an uncountable set of ellipsoids.
+Our work presents a similar approach for a different class of systems, namely LTI with IQC constraint; and different sets, instead of ellipsoids, we use paraboloids.

 An optimal control formulation of the reachable set problem is also possible \cite{lee1967foundations,gusev2017extremal}.
-For some given cost function (usually linear in the case of hyperplane constraints), the maximal cost reached through the system flow for a given set of initial states defines a constraint over the reachable set: any state of the reachable set has lower cost.
-This optimization problem can be locally solved (see e.g. with the Pontryagin Maximum Principle -PMP-, see \cite{lee1967foundations,graettinger1991hyperplane,varaiya2000reach,gusev2017extremal}) leading to local description of the reachable set boundary.
-It also can be solved globally (using Hamilton-Jacobi-Bellman -HJB- viscosity subsolutions for example, see \cite{soravia2000viscosity}) leading to global constraints over the reachable set.
+For a given state, if the maximal integral cost leading to this state violates the constraint, then this state is unreachable.
+It can be solved (using Hamilton-Jacobi-Bellman -HJB- viscosity subsolutions, see \cite{soravia2000viscosity}) leading to global constraints over the reachable set.
 If the reachable set can be expressed as the intersection (possibly uncountable) of elements of the chosen function family, then the intersection of the resulting constraints gives an exact representation of the reachable set.
+However, HJB solutions are known to not scale well with the system dimension.
+Our specialized solution showed good results for large systems.